Artur Grottger: Biography

-For a time, Grottger moved between the estates of Polish art lovers in Podolia, among others in Manor House of Stanisław Tarnowski in Śniatynka, there he painted numerous paintings for the cycle Lithuania.
-In 1866 he met his fiancée Wanda Monné, a young Polish patriot; and spent a lot of time at her house.
+For a time, Grottger moved between the estates of Polish art lovers in Podolia, among others the Manor House of Stanisław Tarnowski in Śniatynka, where he painted numerous pictures for the cycle Lithuania.
+In 1866 he met his fiancée Wanda Monné, a young Polish patriot, and spent a lot of time at her house.
 However, he also developed tuberculosis.
-In 1867 he went to Paris hoping to make more money; visited Hôtel Lambert, and met with Jean-Léon Gérôme.
-His illness was getting worse and worse.
-He went to a sanatorium at Amélie-les-Bains-Palalda in the Pyrénées, where he died on 13 December 1867.
+In 1867 he went to Paris hoping to make more money; there he visited Hôtel Lambert, and met with Jean-Léon Gérôme.
+As his illness worsened, he went to a sanatorium at Amélie-les-Bains-Palalda in the Pyrénées, where he died on 13 December 1867.
 His body was brought back to Poland by his fiancée and buried at the Lwów Cemetery on 4 July 1868.

 Artistic career

 Grottger painted mostly epic battle scenes, portraits, and horses.
 He produced some of his most famous paintings while in Vienna.
 During his stay in occupied Poland, he poured all of his talent and energy into depicting the hopes and horrors of the failed Polish insurrections in several series of black-and-while panels including Warszawa, Polonia, Lithuania and Wojna (1863–1867) which brought him no income.
 The series titled "Polonia" included eight boards, depicting the grim realities of everyday life and struggle under Russian occupation.
 "Polonia" was a response to the failed insurrection of 1863–65.
 His last painting was his self-portrait.

 In 1908, Ignacy Jan Paderewski, whose own father had been caught up in the insurrection and had been arrested, completed his magnum opus, the Symphony in B minor "Polonia", which was inspired by Grottger's series of paintings.